Obtain a Graduate Degree While Continuing Your Veterinary Education

 In partnership with the Auburn University College of Business, the College of Veterinary Medicine is offering an online MBA degree for veterinary professionals and others interested in completing a remote master’s degree in business administration.
 In addition, DVM students can complete the degree at a considerable discount due to a waiver on some fees for required electives.

 To apply for the online MBA program, complete the application located at graduate.auburn.edu.
 You will also need to submit a current resume, an unofficial copy of your transcripts, two letters of recommendation, a recent GMAT or GRE score (waiver options are available), a personal statement and three short answer question responses.
-The application deadline for the Spring 2023 semester is October 1, 2022.
-Admission decisions will be released by November 1, 2022.
+See the Auburn University College of Business for application deadlines.